Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 {% image "assets/img/blog/2022-10-20-nativewapp/lighthouse-perf-22-10-20.jpg", "Updated lighthouse scores with 49, 98, 92, 100"%}

 This is much better.
-The "Performance" metrics saw an improvement in more than 50% (32 increased to 49 - keep in mind, this value is on a log scale).
+The "Performance" metrics saw an improvement of more than 50% (32 increased to 49 - keep in mind, this value is on a log scale).

 ### 2022-10-22 Demo incoming